Skip to Content Skip to navigation

 Managers must alert NHS Fife’s Pay Office at the earliest opportunity of the possibility of protection being required in order that this can be planned for.

 In order to ensure consistency, a reference period of 12 months should be applied when calculating the level of earnings to be applied.
-This should be adjusted accordingly for employees on long term sickness absence or maternity leave or for any other exceptional circumstance.
+This should be adjusted accordingly for employees on long term sickness absence, maternity leave, adoption leave or for any other exceptional circumstance.

 To allow for protection calculations to be made and notification of the arrangements to be confirmed in a timely manner, the 12 month reference period should commence 15 months before the change takes effect.
 So if the change is effective from 1st July 2021, the 12 month reference period will be 1st April 2020 to 31st March 2021.